Eightieth session of the United Nations General Assembly

-The Eightieth session of the United Nations General Assembly is the current session of the United Nations General Assembly, which began on 9 September 2025.
-The president of the General Assembly is from the Western European and Others Group.
+The Eightieth session of the United Nations General Assembly was the session of the United Nations General Assembly that ran from 9 September 2025 to 8 September 2026.
+The president of the General Assembly was from the Western European and Others Group.
 (Note: The presidency rotates annually between the five geographic groups: African, Asia-Pacific, Eastern European, Latin American and Caribbean, and Western European and other States.)

 Organisation for the session

 President

 On 2 June 2025, Germany's former foreign minister Annalena Baerbock was elected to the position of President of the General Assembly.